thingsboard/thingsboard.github.io/_includes/docs/user-guide/templatization.md

 ## Notes

+- Templates can be combined with regular text.
+For example: "Fuel tanks are filled to `$[fuelLevel]`%".
 - You can access nested keys in JSON object using dot notation: `$[object.key]`.
 - If specified key is missing or value associated with that key is an object or an array, then template string will be returned unchanged.